igorkry/tnt4j-streams/README.md

 ```

 Stream configuration states that `RFH2JMSFileStream` referencing `RFH2Parser` shall be used.
 Stream reads message entries from
 `./tnt4j-streams-wmq/samples/rfh2_jms/rfh2_jms.bin` file contents and passes it to parser.
+Since `ActivityRFH2Parser` is extension of map
+parser it produces map having two entries with predefined keys: `rfh2Folders` for RFH2 folders data XML string, and `jmsMsgPayload` for JMS
+message payload de-serialized object or bytes if serialisation can't be done.

 `RFH2Parser` resolves RFH2 folders and JMS message payload data into predefined fields `rfh2Folders` and `jmsMsgPayload`.
 Values of these
 fields are passed to `RFH2FoldersParser` and `JMSPayloadParser` parsers for further parsing into fields of `EVENT` named